 Writing an ARM template could be a little bit tricky, but using proper tools like Azure Portal, Microsoft Visual Studio or Microsoft Visual Studio Code could make our work easier.
 I strongly recommend Microsoft Visual Studio Code with a dedicated extension to write an ARM template.

-As I mentioned before, at the end of this article I would like to present you how to run Docker container with Azure CLI.
+As I mentioned before, at the end of this article I would like to present to you how to run a Docker container with Azure CLI.
 To use Azure CLI in Docker Container you should type in only the command below for instance in PowerShell (Remember: To run the command, docker has to be installed on your computer):

 docker run -it mcr.microsoft.com/azure-cli

-When Azure CLI image is already downloaded (Figure 3), Docker Container starts automatically, and you will be able to sign in to Azure by using “AZ login” command.
+When the Azure CLI image is already downloaded (Figure 3), Docker Container starts automatically, and you will be able to sign in to Azure by using the “AZ login” command.
 Please note: to log in to Azure you need to authenticate yourself by typing the code on this website.

 Participation at Cloud Developer Days gave me a lot of valuable and useful knowledge and I am looking forward to the next edition.
-CSHARK will continue to present you useful tips on how to deal with technical challenges.
+CSHARK will continue to present you with useful tips on how to deal with technical challenges.